alext-sap/lx-collabo/docs/template/00_general_references.md

 The standard references for grammar, punctuation, spelling, and style are:

-- *Add here linguistic references to be used for your language.
+- *Provide here linguistic references to be used for your language.
 Specify the order of preference, if necessary.*

-If there is a conflict of instructions between this style guide and the above references, **those in this style guide take precednece**.
+If there is a conflict of instructions between this style guide and the above references, **those in this style guide take precedence**.

 ## Terminology References

 The standard references for general and industry terminology are:

-- *Add here terminology references to be used for your language.
-If none, please add the following general statement:* **There is no standard terminology references.**
+- *Provide here terminology references to be used for your language.
+If none, replace the above text with the following statement:* "There is no specific standard terminology references."

 > SAPterm and the Brand Voice translation guidelines are the authoritative references for terminology specific to SAP and its products.

 ### Related Information